 "Watch how the underwater view gives us superior visualisation of the polyp margins compared to traditional air insufflation."

 The case begins with systematic polyp characterisation using the BLINK optical diagnosis framework.
 The operator methodically evaluates surface pit pattern, vascular architecture, and morphological features to confirm benign histology and plan the resection approach.
+This structured assessment is critical for determining whether en bloc or piecemeal resection is most appropriate.

 "When you encounter arterial bleeding during piecemeal resection, the key is not to panic — cap the scope, fill with water, and identify the precise source."